Armenia opposition stages show of force ahead of vote - Journal du Cameroun

-Supporters of Armenia’s protest leader Nikol Pashinyan rallied in the capital on Sunday, hoping that a massive show of force two days ahead of a key election will help propel the opposition leader to power.
+Supporters of Armenia’s protest leader Nikol Pashinyan rallied in the capital on Sunday, hoping that a massive show of force two days ahead of a parliamentary vote will help propel the opposition leader to power.

+Around 5,000 people gathered in a square in the centre of the capital, before setting off on a march, according to AFP reporters at the scene.

 In the streets of Yerevan, flag-draped demonstrators blocked intersections, sang songs, played music and chanted slogans accusing the ruling party of clinging to power against the people’s will.